1997 Detroit Lions season

 The 1997 Detroit Lions season was their 68th in the National Football League (NFL).

 The Lions rebounded from a disastrous 1996 season, finishing 9–7 and qualifying for the playoffs for the fifth time in seven seasons – the best stretch in franchise history.

 Bobby Ross replaced Wayne Fontes as head coach.
-The highlight of the season was Barry Sanders becoming the third player in NFL history to rush for at least 2,000 yards in a season.
+The highlight of the season was Barry Sanders having one of the greatest seasons for a running back in NFL history.
+He became the third player in NFL history to rush for at least 2,000 yards in a season.
 Sanders shared the 1997 Associated Press MVP Award with Packers quarterback Brett Favre.

 As a team, the Lions set an NFL rushing record, gaining 5.51 yards per rushing attempt.
 The Lions scored 379 points in 1997, the fourth-most of any team in the league.